Our People

 Megan is the leader of our Taupō choir.

 Megan completed her Masters degree in Choral Conducting through The University of Auckland, under the guidance of Dr Karen Grylls.
-She has also studied with Grete Pedersen (Norway), been a conducting intern with Elise Bradley and the Toronto Children’s Chorus, and was selected as one of 12 international conducting students to work with Bo Johansson (Sweden) at the International Symposium on Choral Music (Copenhagen, 2008).
-In 2022, Megan has begun a PhD, investigating music education in New Zealand primary schools.
+She has also studied with Grete Pedersen (Norwegian Soloists Choir, Norway/Norwegian Academy of Music), Elise Bradley (Toronto Children’s Chorus), and was selected as one of 12 international conducting students to work with Bo Johansson (Sweden) at the International Symposium on Choral Music (Copenhagen, 2008).
+Megan is currently working on her PhD, investigating the beliefs of classroom teachers around the teaching of music in New Zealand primary schools.

-Megan is the co-author of Hear Our Voices, a handbook for leaders of children’s choirs and presents the successful national workshop series Singing Matters for the New Zealand Choral Federation, as well as being a national conducting mentor.
+Megan is the co-author of Hear Our Voices, a handbook for leaders of children’s choirs and was the Artistic Advisor for the NZCF Primary Choral Outreach aimed at developing singing in primary and intermediate schools across the motu.
+Megan is a presenter of the national workshop series Singing Matters for the New Zealand Choral Federation and a national conducting mentor.
 She is on the board of the Association of Choral Directors (ACD) and Music Education New Zealand Aotearoa (MENZA).

 Catherine Oxenham